FSXAC/FSXAC.github.io/documents/CPEN212/week8.md

-### Exception Entry and Return
+## Exception Entry and Return

-(in x86-64)

 Upon exception entry, we switch to another stack (at some known address).
 We save the original stack pointer, rflags, and rip by pushing it to our current stack.
 We raise privilge level and then jump the handler code via exception table.

-This is liek a syscall but we jump to a diferent stack.
+This is like a *syscall* but we jump to a different stack.

 Upon return, everything is just undone (like a function call).